bokey007/imp3/README.md

-# im_pre-preocessing
+# imp3 (Image pre-preocessing pipeline) :
-Interactive image pre-processing app that automatically created image processing pipeline for the desired parameters
+Interactive tool for image pre-processing and automated pipeline creation

 # Following is the list of included pre_preocessors